 - Moving Apps: No military move is ever the same, and it can be difficult to keep track of all of the moving pieces.
 Several new applications are available for your mobile device to help you to manage your relocation.
 The Organized Chaos app, available for $1.99, is designed to help military families to organize and streamline their lives.
 The app features a PCS Portal, which includes checklists and countdowns.
 My Ultimate PCS, powered by militarybyowner.com, is the first PCS planning app.
 Use this app to track your move progress, store inventory photos, and access important links and resources.

 - Kate Horrell’s Ultimate PCS Checklist: For those of us who prefer paper planners, Kate Horrell, a military finance coach, has developed a very comprehensive checklist for PCS moves.
-This free printable checklist can be tailored to your specific relocation – whether it’s a mid-length TDY or full blown overseas move.
+This free printable checklist can be tailored to your specific relocation – whether it’s a mid-length TDY or full-blown overseas move.
 Use this list to help you stay on top of all of the items that must be accomplished both in your new location and old.

 - USAA: Before a relocation of any length, it is important to consider the impact on your budget, as well as the security of your household goods and valuables.
 USAA has a page dedicated to PCS information and tools.
 USAA members can also gain discounts on travel, moving, and storage.

-- PCSgrades: When looking at your housing options, make sure ou check out PCSgrades, the only place online where military families can leave their housing reviews in a secure setting.
+- PCSgrades: When looking at your housing options, make sure you check out PCSgrades, the only place online where military families can leave their housing reviews in a secure setting.
 Read about the on- and off-installation housing, find an agent to help you with your rental or purchase, and make sure you check out their cash-back options.

 - Facebook: Some of the most up-to-date and complete sources of information about a new duty location are the Facebook groups specific to military families in that area.
 Groups can be far-reaching, to include everyone stationed in the area, or more specific, such as a playgroup for a specific base’s surrounding environs.
 Some larger installation areas even have Facebook groups specific to relocation, such as the group Military Moves Us – PCS to DC.
-Be sure to search out local groups to find other military families who can answer your questions and potentially jump start your community, as well.
+Be sure to search out local groups to find other military families who can answer your questions and potentially jumpstart your community, as well.

 Help Children Face a Move